Concept

 A dramatic glass- walled ‘ship’s prow’ shaped space which is the central symbolic focus and ‘monumental manifestation’ of HMAS Perth (1).

 This structure is essentially a simple ‘space frame’ that extends the existing museum building, while also expanding the area to enable more memorabilia and information to be stored and displayed.
 The design of this structure is based on the prow of the ship, emphasizing the connection with the actual HMAS Perth (1), while also disguising, as it were, the underlying building and transforming it thereby into a total entity, with strong powerful lines thrusting up from the base, which is formed as a double stepped area following the lines of the prow in a triangular arrangement.
-This glass ‘ prow structure’, will provide a vast canvas into which can be embedded myriad photographs and newspaper cuttings, telling the story of Perth (I) and her tragic downfall in dramatic focus.
-These glass walls will be constructed in ‘ceramic glass’ comprised of two Laminated layers of 12mm thick glass sheets into which the images and text relating the history and fate of the Perth will be fused with ceramic inks, under extremely high temperature.
+This glass ‘ prow structure’, will provide a vast canvas into which can be embedded myriad photographs telling the story of Perth (I) and her tragic downfall in dramatic focus.
+These glass walls will be constructed in ‘fused ceramic glass’ comprised of two laminated layers of 12mm thick glass sheets into which the images and text relating the history and fate of the Perth will be fused with ceramic inks, under extremely high temperature.

 The general visual colour ‘mood’ of the images will be grey – blue as most of the photographs coming from this historic period will be Black & White and we feel that this water-like colour cast would be most symbolic and appropriate.